The Women Behind ConceiveAbilities: An Interview with Deb Levy, MA LPC

 In terms of mental health, could you talk more about what your day-to-day looks like?

-Sure.
-So day-to-day my team conducts psychological evaluations and vetting of the gestational carrier candidates.
+My roles and responsibilities are mainly focused on overseeing the mental health aspects of the process.
 We direct support groups where the surrogates can process what is going on throughout the pregnancy.

 Our team gets to know the intended parents; their personalities and their needs, to find the perfect match for them.